GaloisInc/cryptol/docs/RefMan/BasicSyntax.rst

-A declaration with a signature can use numeric constraint guards, which are like normal guards (such as in a multi-branch `if`` expression) except that the guarding conditions can be numeric constraints.
+A declaration with a signature can use numeric constraint guards, which are like normal guards (such as in a multi-branch `if`` expression) except that the guarding conditions are numeric constraints.
 For example:

 .. code-block:: cryptol